The Lucy Show (band)

 The Lucy Show was a rock/new wave band that was formed in London, England, in early 1983.
+They broke up in 1988, after 2 moderately successful studio albums.

 History

 The band was formed by Mark Bandola (vocals, guitar, keyboards) and Rob Vandeven (vocals, bass), with Paul Rigby on drums, under the name "Midnite Movie".
 Rigby quickly quit, and Pete Barraclough (guitars, keyboards) and Bryan Hudspeth (drums) were added to the line-up, and the band changed name to "The Lucy Show".
 Bandola and Vandeven, two Canadian-born friends who had moved to England in the late 1970s, shared song writing and lead vocals equally, although the bulk of the early (pre-album) material had been written by Vandeven.

 In 1983, they released their first single, "Leonardo da Vinci," on independent record label Shout Records, which managed to receive some airplay by John Peel.
 Guitarist Barraclough provided lead vocals on the B-side of the single for his song "Kill The Beast".
 In 1984, A&M Records signed the band, releasing two singles and an EP during that year (on an offshoot label imprint called Piggy Bank Records).
 After providing a cassette recording of their material to R.E.M., The Lucy Show was invited by the Athens band to support them on their 1984 UK tour.

 In 1985, the band's debut album, ...undone, was released.
 With a guitar-heavy, brooding sound similar to The Cure and Comsat Angels, it received generally favourable critical notices and, even more importantly, eventually went to the No. 1 spot on the CMJ album charts in the United States.
 The band's momentum had been steady up to that point and they naturally assumed continuing chart success would be in their future.
 However, they were shocked when they learned that A&M UK decided to drop the band at the end of the year.